 Motorcycles shall be inspected for any visible signs of misalignment of wheels, handlebars, forks, and rear swing arm.
-The structural components of the motorcycle should be in a condition that allows for the proper mounting and operation of various systems included in the vehicle safety systems inspection.
-Additionally, operator controls should be fully functional to allow operation of the vehicle as designed and intended by the manufacturer.
+The structural components of the motorcycle should be in a condition that allows for the proper mounting and operation of the various systems included in the vehicle safety systems inspection.

-7.4 Recreational Vehicles Inspection
+7.4 Recreational Vehicles (RV) Inspection

-Recreational vehicles (RV) vary in design and construction.
+RVs vary in design and construction.
 For the purposes of this inspection, RVs include motor homes and travel trailers.
 Motor homes are large motor vehicles equipped with living quarters.
-Travel trailers are a trailer drawn especially by an automobile and equipped for use (as while traveling) as a dwelling.
-When inspecting a recreational vehicle, the technician shall:
+Travel trailers are trailers drawn specifically by automobiles and equipped for use (while traveling) as dwellings.
+When inspecting an RV, the technician shall:

-- A. Motor Homes: Inspect the hood, doors, frame, and body for damage, structural rust, or holes as specified in Section 7.2 of this manual.
+- A. Motor Homes: Inspect the hood, doors, frame, and body for damage, structural rust, and holes in accordance with the criteria for inspecting passenger vehicles, set forth in Chapter 7.2 of this manual.
 The housing structure of a motor home should be inspected for securely fastened exterior panels, doors, and components.
-Inspect to ensure that any externally mounted propane tanks are securely fastened, and any visible propane lines are inspected for damage or leaks. - B. Travel Trailers: Inspect for any cracks or damage to the frame, tongue, gooseneck, and 5th wheel attachment point of the trailer.
-Verify that safety chains are present.
+Inspect to ensure that any externally mounted propane tanks are securely fastened, and that any visible propane lines are free of damage and leaks. - B. Travel Trailers: Inspect for cracks and damage to the frame, tongue, gooseneck, and fifth wheel attachment point of the trailer.
+Verify safety chains are present and in good condition for installation when they are needed.
 Inspect travel trailers for securely fastened panels, doors, ramps, and components.
-Inspect to ensure that any externally mounted propane tanks are securely fastened and any visible propane lines for damage or leaks.
+Inspect to ensure that any externally mounted propane tanks are securely fastened, and inspect any visible propane lines for damage and leaks.